-The brief asked us to create an app that would make visits easier and more engaging for their visitors, they also wanted to include the option to allow guests to be able to mark exhibits of interest whilst browsing the museum.
+The brief required us to create an app that would make visits easier and more engaging for their visitors, they also wanted to include the option to allow guests to be able to mark exhibits of interest whilst browsing the museum.
 They also wanted their visitors to be able to keep track of interesting information, a function that allows visitors to learn additional information from displays, and finally to allow guests to be able to plan future visits via the use of the app.

 So the first thing we did, was to create a screener survey, we wanted to get some insights into actual museum users, and get more information about their pain points and areas of difficulty.
 We were lucky to get 53 respondents and their insights really helped us to identify areas of focus, but first, I will give you some insight into their demographics.

 90% of respondents were between 25 and 44 years old, of those 98.1 actually go to museums.
 Additionally, 75% of our respondents visit at least 3 times a year.

 We found this core user base a great foundation in order to dig deeper, and that’s what we did.
 We did further in-depth interviews with around 15 of those users, to get a feel for what they are thinking and feeling during museum visits.

 This lead us into some affinity mapping, organising our feedback and identifying key areas of focus.
 We developed a persona who represents a summation of all the key users, and named him Alex.

 Alex is our typical user, and he represents so many museum visitors nowadays, they are overwhelmed with the magnitude of resources, and really do not know where to start.
 We developed user journeys and started thinking about the process one follows when visiting a museum, either for the first time, or on subsequent visits.

 Scenario: Alex loves learning.
 He has two hours spare and decides to visit the Science Museum to find out more about Atoms.